Distributed Associative Memory Network with Memory Refreshing Loss: Experiments and Results

 \subsubsection{Scalability Experiments}

-\paragraph*{Associative Recall task} We perform a scalability experiment on the associative recall task with fixed memory address size $A=16$.
-We set the memory length $L$ of a sub-memory block to $108$, $54$, and $36$, and compares the performance of DAM according to the number of sub-memory blocks, $K$ in Figure~\ref{fig.ar.scalability}.
-The result shown in Figure~\ref{fig.ar.scalability}(a) corresponds to the case when a single memory size of DAM-1 is linearly increased and the same total memory size is divided to obtain multiple smaller memory blocks for DAM-2 and 3.
-As shown in the results, the model with a smaller memory block size provides more accuracy.
-Figure~\ref{fig.ar.scalability}(c) shows the case when we adopt a single fixed total memory size for DAM-1, 2, and 3, and each of DAM-2 and 3 represents the number of sub-memory blocks under the same condition.
-Similar to Fig.~\ref{fig.ar.scalability}(a), as we divide the memory size to obtain more sub-memory blocks, better accuracy is obtained if there is no information loss at a single sub-memory block.
-Figure~\ref{fig.ar.scalability}(b) shows the training curves for the case of Fig.~\ref{fig.ar.scalability}(c).
-It shows DAM architecture can expedite the training speed of the model even with the smaller number of memory slots.
+\paragraph*{Associative Recall task} We perform a scalability experiment on the associative recall task with fixed memory address size, $A=16$.
+In order to evaluate the model efficiency of our DAM, we use two different configurations for the experiment.
+The first one is increasing $K$ while a single sub-memory block size is kept fixed.
+In this setting, DAM-$K$ is compared to the DAM-1 case model whose total memory size is set according to the corresponding DAM-$K$ model.
+In the second setting, we set every DAM-$K$ model to have the same fixed total memory size and iteratively divide the entire memory length, $L$, with $K$.
+Therefore, each of DAM-1, 2, and 3 have its own $L$ size as $108$, $54$, and $36$, respectively.
+As shown in Fig.~\ref{fig.ar.scalability}(a), in the first case, DAM-$K$ provides more accuracy when total memory size increases.
+Fig.~\ref{fig.ar.scalability}(b) shows the training curves for the second setting, and in this figure, DAM architecture expedites the training speed of the model whenever sub-memory block size becomes smaller and the number of memory blocks increases.
+Fig.~\ref{fig.ar.scalability}(c) shows the final accuracy for the case of Fig.~\ref{fig.ar.scalability}(b).
+Similar to Fig.~\ref{fig.ar.scalability}(a), as we iteratively divide the memory size to obtain more sub-memory blocks, better accuracy is obtained if there is no information loss at a single sub-memory block.
+These experimental results from two different settings consistently show that a DAM applied model is always more efficient than a baseline MANN model when they have the same total memory size, and the performance of the DAM applied model is enhanced as the number of memory blocks is increased, if there is no information loss at the sub-memory block.